scred47/pleezer/README.md

     ```

     **Notes:**
-    - Deezer streams audio at 44100 Hz exclusively.
-Sampling rates other than
-      44100 Hz are not recommended and provided for compatibility only.
-      Resampling is done using linear interpolation.
+    - Music tracks stream at 44.1 kHz exclusively, while podcasts and radio stations may use different rates (including 48 kHz).
+When the hardware sample rate differs from the content's native rate, linear resampling is used.
-    - 32-bit sample formats (i32/f32) are recommended when using volume control
-      or normalization, as they preserve more precision in the audio output.
+    - 32-bit sample formats (i32/f32) are recommended when using volume control or normalization, as they preserve more precision in the audio output.
-    - Advanced: While device enumeration shows only common configurations
-      (44.1/48 kHz, I16/I32/F32), other sample rates (e.g., 96 kHz) and
-      formats (e.g., U16) are supported when explicitly specified in the
+    - Advanced: While device enumeration shows only common configurations (44.1/48 kHz, I16/I32/F32), other sample rates (e.g., 96 kHz) and formats (e.g., U16) are supported when explicitly specified in the device string.
-      device string.

 - `--normalize-volume`: Enable volume normalization to maintain consistent volume levels across tracks.
 This operates independently from the "Normalize audio" setting in Deezer apps.
 Example:
     ```bash